ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 Clear visualisations mean clear communication.

 The API in the example is small.
-Describing a whole real-world API, the file might become quite large.
+When describing a whole real-world API, the file might become quite large.
 But that's no problem.
 The OpenAPI spec allows you to split your definitions over multiple files which you can reference from within other files.